- Lets you earn bonus points upon joining, referring members and transferring money.

 - No cap or additional charges on the amount of traditional currency exchanged.

-- Limited number of traditional currencies – only 11.
+- Limited number of traditional currencies – only 12.

 While these digital multi-currency accounts serve a similar primary purpose, they aren’t built exactly the same.
 Some of these accounts offer more foreign currency exchange options, while others have a higher cash withdrawal limit.
-So, before deciding on one, we suggest that you consider how often you travel, where your travels take you and your spending habits when travelling.

 Read these next: